AkshatVarma14/AkshatVarma14/README.md

 ### Hi there 👋

-- 🏫 Current Education: Fresher at Manipal University Jaipur
+- 🏫 Current Education: Sophomore at Manipal University Jaipur
 - 👦🏻 Age: 19 y/o
 - 🌱 I’m currently learning: Python
 - 📫 How to reach me: